-4. Benefits
+4. BENEFITS

 Participation in the European Solidarity Corps is free of charge for the participant.
 Except for a possible contribution to travel costs, the participant must not be charged, neither fully or partially, nor directly or indirectly, for taking part in a European Solidarity Corps activity.
+Participants can also access a range of free services such as online linguistic support and training.